jayantmukho/su2code.github.io/_tutorials/compressible_flow/UQ_NACA0012.md

 Table (1): Combination of options required to perform each perturbation

+The correct combinations of these options are also included in the additional configuration files included in this tutorials directory: [UQ_NACA0012](https://github.com/su2code/su2code.github.io/tree/master/UQ_NACA0012).
+These files are named turb_NACA0012_uq_PERTURBATION.cfg, where the keyword PERTURBATION is replaced with the names included in Table (1).

 For the sake of uniformity and clarity, it is suggested to perform perturbed simulations in subdirectories named according to the naming convention mentioned in the table.
-For example, the configuration options listed above would perform the 1c perturbation.
-This configuration file and the corresponding mesh file should be stored in a sub-directory 1c/.
+For example, the configurtaion file [turb_NACA0012_uq_1c.cfg](../../UQ_NACA0012/turb_NACA0012_uq.cfg) (which performs the 1c perturbation), and the mesh file should be moved to a sub-directory 1c/.
+The CFD simulation should be performed within this directory.
+This keeps with the convention used by the python script.

 ### Running SU2

-Instructions for running this test case are given here for both cases, where you would like to use the Python script, and if you would like to perform the simulations individually.
+For this test case, the baseline flow solution and restart files are provided.
+For any other case, it is imperative that before running the perturbed simulations, the baseline unperturbed simulation is run and the solution is well converged.
+This ensures that the configuration file and the mesh are well posed and will result in converged perturbed simulations as well.
+Instructions for running the perturbed simulations for this test case are given here for both cases, if you would like to use the Python script, or if you would like to perform the simulations individually.

 #### Python Script